 What Is Clone Phishing?
 Common Cases & Security Tips

 They say imitation is the sincerest form of flattery.
-Clone phishing gives new meaning to this adage when cybercriminals replicate real professional and personal emails for malicious purposes.
-Let’s take a closer look at some clone phishing traits and prevention strategies.
+Clone phishing gives new meaning to this adage when cybercriminals replicate real professional and personal emails for malicious purposes, increasingly with the help of AI.

 What is clone phishing?

 Phishing is a common social engineering tactic that uses emails appearing to be from a trusted sender to trick recipients into providing personal information or clicking on unsafe links.
 A clone phishing attack takes this method to the next level by using replicas of legitimate emails to heighten believability.
-This attention to detail can make clone phishing emails difficult to spot.

 A graphic depicting a real email and a clone phishing email.
 The cloned email is exactly the same as the real email except for the domain of the sender’s email address.